nulln0ne/tinyrebuilder/README.md

 )

 func main() {
-	builder := tinyrebuilder.New().Literal("some_pattern")

-	// First compilation is cached.
-	re1 := builder.MustCompileWithCache()
+	// The first call compiles and caches the regex. re1 := tinyrebuilder.New().Literal("some_pattern").MustCompileWithCache()

-	// Subsequent compilations of the same pattern are retrieved from the cache. re2 := builder.MustCompileWithCache()
+	// The second call with the same pattern will retrieve the regex from the cache. re2 := tinyrebuilder.New().Literal("some_pattern").MustCompileWithCache()

-	// re1 and re2 are the same object.
+	// re1 and re2 are the same underlying regexp.Regexp object.
 	fmt.Println(re1 == re2) // true

+	// You can also purge the cache if needed. tinyrebuilder.PurgeCache()

+	// After purging, a new regex object is compiled and cached. re3 := tinyrebuilder.New().Literal("some_pattern").MustCompileWithCache()

+	fmt.Println(re1 == re3) // false
 }
 ```